RivaD2/reading-notes/commit-to-git.md

 --------------------------

 *  **Git is a version control system (VCS)**
+*  **Version Control is a system that allows you to revisit various versions of a project.
 *  **Git stores data in snapshots**
 *  **Each time updates to a file are made, programmers ask git to "commit"** `commit = save`